GigaZaur/Notebook/Online_Note_Book.md

 ------
 <div id='id-section1'/>
 ### Page 1: 2016-09-09.
 Andrew is teaching us how to create an online notebook.
-This is a great way to have reproduicble data
+This is a great way to have reproduicble data.
+If I want to visit andrew's site, [click here](https://adnguyen.github.io/).

 ------